gregreindel/llm-exe/docs/prompt/index.md

 # Prompt

-The prompt is the instruction for the LLM, usually sent in plain-text.
+The prompt is the instruction for the LLM, usually sent in plain-text or an array of chat-style messages.
 When working with certain models, the prompt is formatted like chat messages, allowing you to control a system message, user message, and assistant message.

 llm-exe provides a prompt interface to simplify working with prompts.
 Ultimately a prompt is a string, but building elaborate prompts can quickly get complicated.
 The prompt utility provides a foundation for building complex prompts.